Trolleymusic/fideo.js/README.md

 To do:

-- Test on more platforms (so far tested on latest stable releases of Chrome, Firefox and Safari on OS X 10.7)
+- Test on more platforms (so far tested on latest stable releases of Chrome, Firefox and Safari on OS X 10.7.
+Now tested in IE9 & IE8 too!)
 - Demo page, one exists at demo.html but it's a bit limited
 - Refactor!
 - More comprehensive readme!